WABC-TV—September 16, 2009

 "My leg feels much better.
 I can bend it perfectly, and I can run," he said.

 When there is joint pain in a child, there can be many reasons and doctors usually have to do a series of imaging and blood tests.
 In this case, it turned out that his meniscus tear was an old one and not causing any problem.
 Lyme disease is still a big problem for both adults and children in this area.
 Usually, 2 blood tests, Eliza and Western Blot, are needed to confirm infection.

-View the full story at abclocal.com.
+This story originally appeared at abclocal.com.